yrikw/marketplace_app/README.md

 # T2A2 - Marketplace Project
 ## Problem
 During COVID-19 pandemic, some people started to have their own kitchen garden and cook at home more often.
 There are many platforms for cloth or furnitures.
-However, there is not such a specify platform they can share/sell their home grown vegetables, furits and home-made food.
-They can give their friends or neighbors if they have many or sometimes they end up throwing out food but this platform will be a new option for them.
-They don't need to throw out any food anymore.
+However, there is not such a specify platform they can sell their home grown vegetables, furits and homemade food.
+They can give their friends or neighbors but this marktetplace application will be a new option.
+They might have thrown out food if they have too many but they don't need to throw out any food anymore.
 They just need to sign-up to use.

 ## Why is it a problem that needs solving?
 There are Problems for food waste according to [Australian government](https://www.environment.gov.au/protection/waste/food-waste#:~:text=Food%20waste%20is%20also%20a%20major%20problem%20in,five%20per%20cent%20of%20Australia%E2%80%99s%20greenhouse%20gas%20emissions.)<br>